 1. Choose a pump that is comfortable and works for you.

 Pumping takes a lot of energy and burns a substantial amount of calories.
-It is recommend that you continue to take pre-natal vitamins while nursing or pumping, as well as eating a balanced nutritious diet that will support your pumping goals.
+It is recommended that you continue to take prenatal vitamins while nursing or pumping, as well as eat a balanced nutritious diet that will support your pumping goals.
 Oatmeal, fenugreek, and nuts are known to help increase milk supply.
-Also staying hydrated it crucial to maintaining a healthy milk supply.
+Also staying hydrated is crucial to maintaining a healthy milk supply.

 3. Set a schedule and stick to it.

 I was told early on that I would not be able to keep up with my baby’s needs by pumping alone.
 I was fed misinformation by someone who should have been supporting and encouraging me.